brainwave0/ftwm/README.md

 The following issues include bugs and missing features that I plan to fix.

-### framerates

-Depending on your webcam, you may experience low framerates in low light.
-This is because exposure duration is increased to compensate.
-In other words, it takes longer to capture each frame.

 ### fullscreen applications

 Fullscreen applications may not take up the whole screen, nor will they be static.